Data scientist is called "the sexiest job of the Century" by Harvard Business Review.

 Python: pandas, Scikit-learn, NumPy, SciPy, matplotlib, IPython, Keras, TensorFlow, BeatufilSoup, Selenium.

-Topics: arrays, web scraping, data gathering (API), data import (CSV, JSON, XML/HTML), classification and regression tasks
+Topics: arrays, web scraping, data gathering (API), data import (CSV, JSON, XML/HTML), classification and regression tasks, gradient descent, ensemble methods

 Lectures (presentations) Problem solving sessions (handouts) Programming sessions (IPython notebooks)